stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ### Database Management Tools

 To work with SQL databases, use [Beekeeper Studio](https://www.beekeeperstudio.io).
 This graphical tool supports the popular Open Source databases, as well as Microsoft SQL Server and Amazon Redshift.
+This enables you to use the same tool for all of your databases.

 Install Beekeeper with Homebrew:

-    brew install beekeeper-studio
+    brew install --cask beekeeper-studio

-Each vendor recommends a preferred graphical tool for their particular database product.
+Each vendor recommends a specific graphical tool for their particular database product.
 These are the tools that the vendors recommend:

 - [Azure Data Studio](https://docs.microsoft.com/en-gb/sql/azure-data-studio/what-is?view=sql-server-2017) - Microsoft tool for SQL Server and Azure databases
 - [Compass](https://www.mongodb.com/products/compass) - The official tool for MongoDB